IPOE-ComputaionalImage/dnois/README.md

 # DNOIS: Differentiable Numeric Optical Imaging Simulation

-> :double_exclamation_mark: This project is under active development.
+> :bangbang: This project is under active development.
 Its content is subject to change.

 ## Introduction
 ![Overview of DNOIS](assets/overview.svg "Overview of DNOIS")